 - Lifestrategy – Long-term investment plan with various bond/stock splits

-- Target Retirement – Allows you to set a target retirement year.
-Vanguard will weight its portfolio accordingly.
+- Target Retirement – This allows you to set a target retirement year.
+Vanguard will weigh its portfolio accordingly.

 - Mutual Fund – These are funds that are actively managed by Vanguard

 - ETFs – These Vanguard funds are listed on public exchanges

 You then get to select the type of asset that you wish to gain exposure to.

 - Equities: This fund will allocate 100% of funds into stocks

 - Income: This fund will allocate 100% of funds into income-generating bonds

 - Blended – This fund will allocate some funds to bonds and some to equities